jerrychangusa/APCSA/codelab.md

 ## Checkpoint 1: Begin the Game
 To begin the game, ensure that the energy points and life points for the player and computer are initialized.

-Since we will be printing these points out after every turn, **write a helper method** that takes the player's life points, the player's energy points, the computer's life points, and the computer's energy points as input and prints out these points to the console.
+Write a method with the following signature that takes the player's life points, the player's energy points, the computer's life points, and the computer's energy points as input and prints out these points to the console.

+**public static void printPoints(int playerEnergyPoints, int playerLifePoints, int computerEnergyPoints, int playerEnergyPoints);**

 ```console
 Player Energy Points: 0